 2023-2025 WSDOT Consolidated Grant

-Washington State Department of Transportation (WSDOT) has released the Consolidated Grant call for projects to be funded for the 2023-2025 biennium (July 1, 2023 through June 30, 2025), with an opportunity for some projects to be funded for two biennia (from July 1, 2023 through June 30, 2027).
-The goal of the Consolidated Grant is to improve transportation for people with mobility challenges and for the residents in transportation-disadvantaged areas.
-Please see the WSDOT Consolidated Grant website for details.
+The Washington State Department of Transportation (WSDOT) released a call for projects for the Consolidated Grant Program for the 2023-2025 biennium (July 1, 2023 through June 30, 2025), with an opportunity for some projects to be funded for two biennia (July 1, 2023 through June 30, 2027).
+The goal of the Consolidated Grant is to improve transportation for people with mobility challenges and for residents in transportation-disadvantaged areas.

 PSRC provides regional priorities for specialized transportation projects seeking WSDOT Consolidated Grant funds in King, Pierce, and Snohomish counties.

 The 2023-2025 Consolidated Grant Regional Priority Ranking Training for the PSRC region was held virtually on August 3, 2022.
-The video recording of the training is available here and presentation slides for the training can be seen here.
+The training video and presentation slides can be found on the event page.

 Specialized Transportation Planning in the Region